temidaradev/remote-slskd/README.md

-# auto-soul — Soulseek album downloader
+# remote-slskd — Soulseek album downloader

 Short script to search for albums via a local `slskd` API and queue high-quality flac matches for download.